roberd13/Documents/comphub.md

    * `/var/lib/dsefs`: Data from DSEFS
    * `/var/log/cassandra`: Logs from Cassandra
    * `/var/log/spark`: Logs from Spark
-   * `/config`: Directory to add custom config files for the container to pickup.

-### Preserving data
-To persist data, pre-create directories on the local host and map the directory to the corresponding volume using the docker run `-v` flag.

-**NOTE:** If the volumes are not mounted from the local host, all data is lost when the container is removed.

-* DSE Transactional, Search, Graph, and Analytics nodes:
-   * `/var/lib/cassandra/data`
-   * `/var/lib/cassandra/commit_logs`
-   * `/var/lib/cassandra/saved_caches`

 ```
 docker run -v <local_directory>:<container_volume>